Ahmet İçduygu, Professor of Sociology and International Relations

 Research Summary: Dr. Murat Somer’s research is focused on comparative democratization, especially in relation to elite values and divisions, and ethnic, religious and secular politics.
 His writings on ethnic conflict and nationalism, democratization in Turkey and the Middle East, religious and secular politics, the Kurdish question, and political Islam have been published in numerous book volumes and academic journals including Comparative Political Studies, Democratization, Third World Quarterly, and The Middle East Journal.

-Özlem Altan-Olcay, Assistant Professor of International Relations and Political Science
+Özlem Altan-Olcay, Associate Professor of International Relations and Political Science

 Primary Area of Focus: Comparative politics, political economy, politics of the Middle East, societies and cultures in the Middle East, globalization, political sociology, gender.